MollyMaclachlan/smooth_logger/README.md

 - Add an optional argument `notify: bool` to `Logger.new()` to allow log entries to be created and notified in one statement, rather than the two currently required.

+- Rework `Logger.get()` to allow passing of a specific number of log values to be fetched.
+If these values exceed the number in the log, all matching log values should be returned, and a warning should be issued (but not returned).

+- Possibly replace some internal warnings with Exceptions so they can be more easily-handled by end-user programs.